 What is a Brand Template?

 A brand template is a design file created to brand standards by designers for cross-functional partners to customize for their intended use.
 Powerpoint and Keynote templates were among the first, allowing organizations to create brand-consistent presentations without importing the design elements and taking liberties with animations or word-art title slides.
 Jokes aside, the ability to create an audience-ready presentation that represented your brand well was magic.

 The expansion of brand template use across organizations is growing.
 The social media coordinators no longer need to design their own posts but instead can leverage a pre-designed template from their design team to ensure brand consistency.

 The success of brand template use and the ability for teams to build their own content from a template increases the potential for more template creation.
-If brand templates work well when the use case is considered in the design, cross-functional teams can iterate more quickly on projects and initiatives, and design time is reduced significantly.
+If templates work well when the use case is considered in the design, cross-functional teams can iterate more quickly on projects and initiatives, reducing design time significantly.

 What are the benefits of Brand Templates?